LockGit/gochat/readme.en.md

 ### Installation
 ```
 Before starting each layer,
-Please make sure that the 7000, 7070, 8080 ports are not occupied.
+Please make sure that the 7000, 7070, 8080 ports are not occupied. (the test TCP port uses 70017002.
+If you want to use TCP, the firewall also needs to release the two ports.)
 make sure that the etcd and redis services and the above database tables have been started,
 and then start the layers in the following order.